Before you set up BigQuery as a destination in RudderStack, follow these steps to set up your BigQuery project:

 Follow the steps below to set up a service account:

-- Create a new service account by going to IAM & Admin > Service Accounts.
+Create a new service account by going to IAM & Admin > Service Accounts.

-- Add the service account permissions as specified below:
+Add the service account permissions as specified below:

-Storage Object Viewerroles to the account.
+Add the Storage Object Creator and Storage Object Viewer roles to the account.

-BigQuery Data Ownerroles to the account.
+Add the BigQuery Job User and BigQuery Data Owner roles to the account.

-- Create a key for the service account with JSON as the type and store it.
+Create a key for the service account with JSON as the type and store it.

 To send event data to SQL Server, you first need to add it as a destination in RudderStack and connect it to your data source.
 Once the destination is enabled, events will automatically start flowing to SQL Server via RudderStack.